The Top Challenges and Solutions in SaaS Adoption

 The Solution:

-6. Performance and Downtime Issues
+6. Scalability and Performance Issues

 The Challenge: